-Editor’s note: This news release was updated Jan.
-4, 2022, at 6:50 p.m. to reflect changes to the schedule brought about by the spread of the omicron variant of the coronavirus and to correct an editing error.
+Editor’s note: This news release was updated on Jan.
+4, 2022, and again on Feb.
+2, 2022, to reflect changes to the schedule brought about by evolving conditions related to the COVID-19 pandemic.

 To help reduce the risk of a rise in COVID-19 cases, the UCLA Film & Television Archive has postponed in-person screenings at the Billy Wilder Theater and rescheduled most of the screenings for the “Pioneers of Queer Cinema” retrospective celebrating the artistic achievements, impact and storytelling unique to queer cinema.

 The Archive will present “Pioneers of Queer Cinema” beginning on Feb.
 18 with “Mala Noche and “Hide and Seek.”

 Presented in collaboration with Outfest, the series draws primarily from the collection of the Outfest UCLA Legacy Project, the world’s largest publicly accessible archive of LGBTQ moving image media.
 It reflects a collective commitment to sharing LGBTQ media in order to bring together diverse communities for wide-ranging, often radical explorations of sexual orientation and gender identity.

 “We are honored to present ‘Pioneers of Queer Cinema,’ which celebrates groundbreaking achievements born from visionary artists who have powerfully illustrated identities pushed to the margins,” said May Hong HaDuong, director of the Archive, a division of the UCLA Library.
 “We are grateful to the Andy Warhol Foundation for the Visual Arts and the Andrew J. Kuehn Jr. Foundation for their inspiring support of ‘Pioneers of Queer Cinema.’”